netgen/NetgenAdminUIBundle/README.md

     resource: "@NetgenAdminUIBundle/Resources/config/routing.yml"
 ```

-## Activate the legacy `ngadminui` extension in your `site.ini.append.php` file along with other required extensions:
+## Activate the legacy `ngadminui` extension in your central `site.ini.append.php` file along with other required extensions:

 ```
 [ExtensionSettings]